thataboy/ftpsync/README.md

                         Sync files modified within <integer><time_unit> (e.g.: 30d | 12h | 15m | 30s)
   -s, --sync            Sync files (by default, only a preview is shown)
 ```

-## Caveats

-ftpsync supports a one way local -> server sync only.

-It has a queuing system and each queue runs in a thread, so it can handle a sizeable file dump into a monitored folder.
-However, it is somewhat slow (because Python) and is intended to be a dev tool, not a robust FTP client.

 ## Additional Notes